There’s more than one way to sketch a cat.

 Pininfarina’s 1973 take on the seminal Jaguar saloon wasn’t their finest hour.
 But while it served to highlight a fundamental weakness in the Italian carrozzieri’s business model, it did lead to something more worthwhile.

-For the Italian carrozzieri it was a matter of intense pride that no manufacturer was creatively off limits, even one with as strong and universally lauded a design tradition as Jaguar.
-Predominantly the result of one man’s exceptional taste and unswerving vision, the craftsmen of Piedmont time and again dashed themselves fruitlessly against the creative work of Sir William Lyons and his small band of gifted interpreters.
+For Italian coachbuilding firms it was a matter of intense pride that no manufacturer was creatively off limits, even one with as strong and universally lauded a design tradition as Jaguar.
+Predominantly the result of one man’s exceptional taste and unswerving vision, the craftsmen of Piedmont would time and again dash themselves fruitlessly against the creative firmament of Sir William Lyons and his small band of gifted interpreters.
 But with Jaguar’s founder taking a back seat in the run up to his retirement, the tectonic plates were shifting.

 At its core, the motor business is a small and fairly incestuous place and given that Sir William enjoyed a cordial relationship with the Italian styling houses, it was probably widely known not only that change was afoot, but that work would soon begin on a new Jaguar saloon – the first not to be styled under the Jaguar founder’s direct supervision.

-Unsurprisingly, it also found its way to Browns lane that autumn, where it generated a good deal of interest, not all of it favourable.
+Unsurprisingly, it also found its way to Browns Lane later that year, where it generated a good deal of interest, not all of it favourable.
 Its arrival was ill-timed, coinciding with the initial presentation of Jaguar’s own saloon proposal to BLMC’s Lord Stokes and John Barber, the review leading to Browns Lane’s stylists being told to come up with something that looked a good deal less like a Jaguar.

 BLMC’s top dog did however look favourably upon Cambiano’s proposal at a styling review held the following year, as Browns Lane senior body-engineer Cyril Crouch outlined to chronicler, Philip Porter.
 “We had a line-up of the various Italian ones [proposals] and a couple we’d done and Stokes came along and didn’t think much of any of them, as I recall, apart from the Pininfarina one – an ugly looking brute in my opinion!
 He liked that best of all, much to the dismay of everyone else.”